hanishkvc/prgs-docs-spreadsheetkvc/README.md

 raise a exception.
 Need to handle this situation appropriately.
 NOTE that this creates a problem only in edit mode.
 In normal mode as line is not allowed to wrap into next line, this situation doesnt occur.

+UPDATE: These todos have been implemented, in a proper way.

 ### 20200828IST2057